lolman420/lolman420/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Studying Information Networks at Aalto.
+- 💻 Working on a front end redesign.
-- 🌱 I’m currently learning Node.js, GSAP and SQL.
+- 🔭 Studying Information Networks at Aalto.
-- 👯 Part of Developer Community.
+- 🌱 Learning Node.js, GSAP and SQL.
 - 📫 How to reach me: connect with me on Linkedin
 - 📝 [Portfolio](https://nikkardaniel-portfolio.netlify.app/)